jr-leary7/SCISSORS/README.md

 ```

 ## Reclustering
 The `ReclusterCells()` function performs the actual subpopulation-detection analysis, which is based on tuning the parameters of the Louvain modularity optimization function with the goal of maximizing the mean silhouette score of a given set of parameters.
 In this case, after investigating the preliminary clustering results, we decide to identify subpopulations in clusters 0, 1, and 2.
-The `do.plot` argument allows the printing of the optimal reclustering results for eacgh cluster to the graphics viewer in RStudio.
+The `do.plot` argument allows the printing of the optimal reclustering results for each cluster to the graphics viewer in RStudio.
 ```{r}
 reclust_results <- ReclusterCells(seurat.object = pbmc3k,
                                   which.clust = list(0, 1, 2),